sandesh2526/java-prep/Things.md

 ### Streams

-Java Streams API converts the data in the form of a stream irrespective of its origin so it can convert a ArrayList, TreeSet or a queue to a stream of data.
+Java Streams API converts the data in the form of a stream irrespective of its origin so it can convert an ArrayList, TreeSet or a queue to a stream of data of a particular type.

 #### How Stream is related to the Functional Programming?